NM-TAFE/dip-web-application-development-classes/session-04/modules__exercise/README.md

 Create the following files in the /js directory:

+- domUpdate.js
+- eventHandlers.js
+- post.js
+- main.js (this file will be provided by your lecturer & initiates all of the other code)

 ### 6. Test Your Changes

 Open index.html in a web browser(Either from Live Server or Laragon) to ensure everything works as expected.